bzamith/bzamith.github.io/concepts.md

 *Model Building and Validation by AT&T, Online Course - Advanced Techniques for Analyzing Data*

+<u>6.
+How is Moore's law applied to data?</u>
+> Since the early '80s, processor speed has increased from 10 MHz to 3.6 GHz — an increase of 360 (not counting increases in word length and number of cores).
+But we've seen much bigger increases in storage capacity, on every level.
+RAM has moved from $1,000/MB to roughly $25/GB — a price reduction of about 40000, to say nothing of the reduction in size and increase in speed.
+Hitachi made the first gigabyte disk drives in 1982, weighing in at roughly 250 pounds; now terabyte drives are consumer equipment, and a 32 GB microSD card weighs about half a gram.
+Whether you look at bits per gram, bits per dollar, or raw capacity, storage has more than kept pace with the increase of CPU speed.
+The importance of Moore's law as applied to data isn't just geek pyrotechnics.
+Data expands to fill the space you have to store it.
+The more storage is available, the more data you will find to put into it. [...]
+Increased storage capacity demands increased sophistication in the analysis and use of that data.
+That's the foundation of data science.

+*What Is Data Science?, Mike Loukides (2010)*

 <u>X. What is Data Mining?</u>

 <u>X. What is Data Warehousing?</u>